Please note, The following Rules and By – Laws were discussed and voted on at the club’s AGM 14/June/2014.

 Prolonged running of an engine in the Pit Area is discouraged.

-When warming-up or adjusting motors in the Pit area, care should be exercised to ensure that dust, smoke or oil does not blow onto other models of people.
+When warming-up or adjusting motors in the Pit area, care should be exercised to ensure that dust, smoke or oil does not blow onto other people or models.

 The use of aircraft restraint systems (such as Safety Pegs) in the Pit Area must be used when starting your engine.